ardeal/FaceBoxes_VS2015_Python/README.md

 ### In addition
 1) the model file in FaceBoxes_VS2015_0/models/faceboxes/faceboxes.caffemodel was downloaded from [Faceboxes](https://github.com/sfzhang15/FaceBoxes).
 It is a CPU-only version model.
 2) During your building the code, there might be some errors.
-Search is on Google or post your question on github.
+Search them on Google or post your questions on github.
 3) You are wecome to point out any mistake in my modification.